pwizla/strapi-docs-material-mkdocs-poc/docs/hello.md

 # Welcome to the Strapi Developer Docs!

-!!! caution "Canary build 🐥"

-    You're reading the bleeding edge version of our documentation.
-Some features might still be buggy.

 This documentation contains all technical documentation related to the setup, deployment, update and customization of your Strapi application.

 !!! strapi "Can't wait to start using Strapi?"